Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

     * a birthdate
     * an admission date
     * an address
-    * a mobile phone number
+    * a phone number
     * an email
     * a taxpayer number
+    * an identification document type
-    * an identification document type and its number
+    * an identification document number

 * Selected data:
     * a job